cldrojas/office/README.md

 To install office correctly, first you need to uninstall previous versions of windows and license keys asociated to that software

-Support and Recovery Asistant is the better tool for accomplish that task.
+Support and Recovery Asistant is the best tool for accomplish that.
 Created by Microsoft

 ### Installing SaRA